 B is for Border: Edges that are blurred, rough, irregular or notched

 C is for Color: Changes in the shade or distribution of color throughout the mole

 D is for Diameter: Moles that are usually larger than a quarter-inch across (some may be smaller)

 In a past free Saint Francis Healthcare System skin cancer screenings, physicians discovered:

 - One patient with melanoma

 - 98 patients with precancerous lesions

-“The results of this screening show that some of these people were right to be concerned about skin cancer,” says Price.
+“The results of this screening show that some of these people were right to be concerned about skin cancer,” says Dodson.
 “Most primary care physicians can diagnose and treat certain kinds of precancerous lesions.
 If you have a suspicious lesion that requires a skin biopsy, we can refer you to a dermatologist or plastic surgeon.”

 In many cases, the only treatment necessary will be a simple removal of the lesion under local anesthesia.
 Then, follow up regularly with your physician to check for a recurrence.